Till You Love Me

 "Till You Love Me" is a song written by Bob DiPiero and Gary Burr, and recorded by American country music artist Reba McEntire.
-It was released in October 1994 as the third single from her album Read My Mind.
-The song reached #2 on the Billboard Hot Country Singles & Tracks chart in February 1995, behind Pam Tillis' "Mi Vida Loca (My Crazy Life)".
-It was also McEntire's first entry on the Billboard Hot 100, reaching #78.
+It was released in October 1994 by MCA Records as the third single from her nineteenth studio album, Read My Mind (1994).
+The song reached number two on the US Billboard Hot Country Singles & Tracks chart in February 1995, behind Pam Tillis' "Mi Vida Loca (My Crazy Life)".
+It was also McEntire's first entry on the Billboard Hot 100, reaching number 78.

+Critical reception

+Larry Flick from Billboard magazine wrote, "Between movies and Frito endorsements, Reba's career is heading in more than a few directions these days.
+Her performance on this big, 3/4-time love ballad helps to remind us that, in the middle of it all, she is still one hell of a singer."

 Music video

-The music video was directed by Jon Small, and premiered in late 1994.
+The accompanying music video for "Till You Love Me" was directed by Jon Small, and premiered in late 1994.
 It is a live performance, filmed at the Omaha Civic Center in Omaha, Nebraska, which was taken from the 1994 NBC special Reba: Live!.
 The performance shows Reba performing the song in a light pink dress with her band.